m-ke/aframe-presentation-kit/content.md

 <!-- NOTES -->
 WebVR is...virtual reality in the browser, powered by the Internet

+Cross-browser Javascript API that provides interface to VR hardware and makes immersive 3D on the web possible
+    * Headset tracking - position of head & frame interpolation
+    * “Six degrees of freedom” and “three degrees of freedom” controller support
+*
+* First developed in 2014 @mozilla
+* From 2016 first version of standard available on desktop Chrome, Firefox & Samsung Internet for GearVR
+* Now the support is much wider:
+    * WebVR standards are worked on in the open collaboratively by all major players - Mozilla, Google, Oculus (Facebook), Microsoft, Samsung..
+* Better than native VR (app stores & downloads)
+* Current version 1.1
+* Now discussions about creating a WebVR working group within the W3C.

+* Low barrier of entry:
+* No big commitment so ok to just try out - not necessary to stick to one type of device and content that’s only available for it (dedicated hw)
+* No downloads / App Store
+    * This works for games because of willingness to invest and the fact that people return again and again (vive & steam)
+* Experience easy to share, distribute - just one URL
 Open:
 - Anyone can publish
 - Open source culture with open standards